 Our self-directed mentorship program has minimal structure and fewer requirements to fulfill.
 BCCIE’s self-directed mentorship program acts as a complement to our formal mentorship program.

 - Communicate with your mentor/mentee through the duration of the year (a suggested minimum of 2 hours per month)

-- Meet again at Summer Conference for our Year-End Mentorship Program event
+- Meet again at BCCIE’s annual conference for our year-end mentorship program event

 - BCCIE support staff member available for questions or concerns throughout the duration of the program